 - Avoid vaginal examinations.
 This may initiate hemorrhage that is fatal for both the mother and the baby.

 - Attach external monitoring equipment.
-To monitor the uterine contractions and record fetal heart sounds, an external equipment is preferred than the internal monitoring equipment.
+To monitor the uterine contractions and record fetal heart sounds, external equipment is preferred to internal monitoring equipment.

 Surgical interventions are carried out once the condition of both the mother and the fetus has reached a critical stage and their lives are exposed to undeniable danger.